 “Right size” the facility concept.
-Have a professional firm lead a feasibility study to make sure what you plan to build is the right fit for your community and meets the needs of your event right shoulder clients.
+Have a professional firm lead a feasibility study to make sure what you plan to build is the right fit for your community and meets the needs of your event right shoulder partners.

-Engage the event rights holders in your process.
+Engage event rights holders in your process.
 Ask them to evaluate your venue concept, even invite them to help you design it.
 The more engaged and vested they are on the front end, the more likely they will be to award you events once the facility opens.

 Facility development is not for the weak of heart.
 Do your homework, align your supporters, and be patient.
 As a mentor of mine used to say often, “It’s a journey, not a sprint.”